fabiofranchino/blog/_log/2019-08-13-git-and-skip-tracked-files-locally.md

 tags: [log]
 ---

-Today I've learned somthing on Git, which is BTW a huge tool there's no end to learning.
+Today I've learned something new on Git, which is BTW a huge tool there's no end to learning.

 There's a file (Adobe Illustrator file) I need to edit in order to use it in my workflow.